-Introduction to Information Management – 3 Credits Students learn the foundation of general management concepts, information management implementation concerns and strategies and information lifecycle management as it relates to a career in the field.
+Information Management and Technology – 3 Credits Students learn the foundation of general management concepts, information management implementation concerns and strategies and information lifecycle management as it relates to a career in the field.

 Information Policy – 3 Credits Students gain an overview understanding of public policy issues that affect the information, library, and telecommunication sectors.
 These include privacy and security, intellectual property, freedom of expression, communications access, and public sector information.
 Students learn to apply economic, legal, and political science concepts to policy analysis.

 Secondary Core Coursework